duriantaco/neutrix/docs/tutorials/shopping-cart.md

 ### Setting up the Header

 This part is the most straightforward.
-We'll use Spyn's `useStore` hook to subscribe to our cartTotal computed value.
-When the cart changes, Spyn will automatically update our total value.
+We'll use neutrix's `useStore` hook to subscribe to our cartTotal computed value.
+When the cart changes, neutrix will automatically update our total value.

 ```
-import { useStore } from 'spyn'
+import { useStore } from 'neutrix'
 import { cartTotal, toggleCart } from './storeExample'
 import type { ShopState } from './storeExample'